Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 What antibiotics can be prescribed to a pregnant woman?

-Penicillin, cephalosporin preparations, erythromycin, josamycin have almost no effect on the fetus.
-Penicillin, although it passes through the placenta, does not adversely affect the fetus.
-Cephalosporin and other named drugs cross the placenta in extremely low concentrations and are not capable of harming the unborn child.
+Penicillin, cephalosporin drugs, erythromycin, and josamycin have almost no effect on the fetus.
+Penicillin, although it passes through the placenta, does not have a negative effect on the fetus.
+Cephalosporin and other named drugs penetrate the placenta in extremely low concentrations and are not capable of harming the unborn child.

 Conditionally safe drugs include metronidazole, gentamicin and azithromycin.
 They are prescribed only for health reasons, when the benefit to the woman outweighs the risk to the child.
-Such situations include severe pneumonia, sepsis, and other severe infections in which a woman can simply die without antibiotics.
+Such situations include severe pneumonia, sepsis, and other severe infections, in which, without antibiotics, a woman can simply die.

-Which of the drugs should not be prescribed during pregnancy
+Which drugs should not be prescribed during pregnancy?

 The following drugs should not be used in pregnant women: